SHTOOLS/SHTOOLS/docs/pages/mydoc/using-with-f95.md

 ```bash
 ifort -fpp -free -I$SHTOOLSMODPATH -L$SHTOOLSLIBPATH -lSHTOOLS -lfftw3 -lm -llapack -lblas -O3 -m64 -Tf MyProgram.f95 -o MyProgram
 ```
 Note that the position of the source file in the above examples might be important for some compilers.
-It may be necessary to modify some options in order to properly link to both the LAPACK and FFTW libraries (see [installing SHTOOLS](installing.html) for more details).
-If the library ATLAS exists on your system, this could be used instead of BLAS.
+Note also that on macOS, linking to the preinstalled LAPACK and BLAS libraries can be accomplished using `-framework Accelerate`.
+(See [installing SHTOOLS](installing.html) for more details).

 ## OpenMP
 The Fortran 95 routines in the OpenMP version of SHTOOLS are OpenMP compatible and OpenMP thread-safe.
 To use these routines in a program that uses OpenMP, it is necessary to link to the library `libSHTOOLS-mp.a` and to add one of the following compiler options: